Thank you for trying AMP!

 This facility is for adult inmates.

 Selected inmates are also involved with the National Education for Assistance Dog Services N.E.A.D.S program.
 Inmates are selected to train specialty dogs to assist people who have aural or other physical disabilities.
 The puppy or dog is placed with the inmate handler where they accompany him all around the minimum-security facility, from the chow hall to the visiting room where they will socialize with lots of people and children.
 The handlers will attend weekly classes where they will learn to teach puppies to respond to basic obedience commands such as sit, down, stand, heel, come and stay.
-Later on the handlers will learn how to teach the puppies to fetch objects, tug doors open, turn light switches on and off as well as work next to a wheel chair.
-The dogs will eventually be return to NEADS for "finish" work and then be placed with a person with a physical disability.
+Later on, the handlers will learn how to teach the puppies to fetch objects, tug doors open, turn light switches on and off as well as work next to a wheelchair.
+The dogs will eventually be returned to NEADS for "finish" work and then be placed with a person with a physical disability.

 A fluctuating staff of 87 correctional officers and administrative support personnel supervised and managed an inmate population that averaged 220 inmates per day in 2003.

 African America Cultural Studies Series: Lecture series on African American History, Law, Economics and Art.
 This program is facilitated at Northeastern Correctional Center.

 Alternatives to Violence (AVP): A volunteer facilitated a program that teaches inmates how to reduce violence by introducing alternative ways of resolving conflict resulting in a diminished need to resort to violence.
 Workshops focus on conflict resolution.
 This program is facilitated at MCI Concord, MCI Shirley, North Central Correctional Institution, North Central Correctional Institution - Minimum Unit, Northeastern Correctional Center, Old Colony Correctional Center and Souza Baranowski Correctional Center.